Protective equipment for handling junk 101

 - Steel-toed boots

 Consider steel-toed boots to be a very important part of your protective equipment for handling junk on your property.
-The thick soles will protect you from punctures in case you step on a sharp object, and they will be a good defence against electrical shocks.
+The thick soles will protect you from punctures in case you step on a sharp object, and they will be a good defense against electrical shocks.
 So if you don’t have a pair of these boots in your disposal, our Grunts Move Junk and Moving Massachusetts team suggests you go out and get them.

 - Protective goggles